 - The Joma Wool® and Talalay latex both passed the Standard 100 test by OEKO-TEX®, which examines a product for numerous harmful chemicals.

 - The Rainforest Alliance’s goal is to protect nature while improving farmers’ lives.
 The organization has certified the Talalay latex for its sustainable production.

 - The eco-INSTITUT tests the emissions from volatile organic compounds (VOCs) as a test of a materials’ quality.
 That unpleasantly sharp “new mattress smell” tends to happen when VOC concentrations are too high.
 Our latex has passed eco-INSTITUT’s test.

-A queen size Organica mattress is $1609, shipping included.
+The Organica mattress ships free.
 You also have a 100-night sleep trial, and a 20-year warranty.